-James Beard Award-winning Chef Chris Shepherd will introduce a bold idea to dining in Houston, transforming an established restaurant space in the city’s Montrose neighborhood into five distinct concepts over the course of five years.
-Each concept will include different décor, menu, wine list and even staff uniforms; it kicks off with One Fifth Steak opening in January 2017.
+James Beard Award-winning Chef Chris Shepherd introduced a bold idea to dining in Houston, transforming an established restaurant space in the city’s Montrose neighborhood into five distinct concepts over the course of five years.
+Each concept will include different décor, menu, wine list and even staff uniforms; it kicks off with One Fifth Steak opened in January 2017.
 One Fifth Romance Languages (the food of Spain, France and Italy) will follow, and then One Fifth Fish.
 The two remaining concepts will be named at a later date.
+More...

 New Restaurant Concept – Opening Winter 2017